Tashkeel Dubai: Tanween Design Programme

 Tanween booth during Design Days Dubai 2017 in d3, featuring works by Lujaine Rezk, Lujain Abulfaraj, Hatem Hatem, and Hamza Omari.

 Tanween is a design programme initiated in 2013 under the name Design Road Pro.
 Through an annual open call, it takes a selected cohort of emerging UAE-based designers through a nine-month development programme to take a product inspired by the surroundings of the UAE from concept to completion.
 The products are exhibited at Dubai Design Week, and were formerly exhibited at Design Days Dubai.
-As of 2018, the mentors and trainers that have been part of the programme include London-based design studios Gareth Neal and Glithero, founder of Make Works Fi Scott, Small is Beautiful co-producer Roanne Dods as well as local collaborations with Fikra design studio's Salem Al-Qassimi, Kevin Badni (Dean of the College of Arts and Creative Enterprises at Zayed University), Khalid Shafar, and Jumana Taha of Dubai-based Studio MUJU.
+As of 2018, the mentors and trainers that have been part of the programme include London-based design studios Gareth Neal and Glithero, founder of Make Works Fi Scott, Small is Beautiful co-producer Roanne Dods as well as local collaborations with Fikra design studio Salem Al-Qassimi, Kevin Badni (Dean of the College of Arts and Creative Enterprises at Zayed University), Khalid Shafar, and Jumana Taha of Dubai-based Studio MUJU.